StarKRE22/Atomic/README.md

 #### Step 4.
 Generate extension methods

-> [!IMPORTANT]
-> To generate the file, you need to add at least one property in the `values` section or a tag in the `tags` section. * *Without
-> adding a property, the code generator will not produce any output!**

-- Press `Ctrl + Shift + G` while in the `.atomic` file
+Press `Ctrl + Shift + G` while in the `.atomic` file

 - Required for **first-time generation**
 - Can be used anytime to **force regeneration**

 The plugin automatically updates existing C# files when saving `.atomic` changes

 - Only works for **existing files**
 - Can be enabled / disabled in plugin settings

+> [!IMPORTANT]
+> To generate the file, you need to add at least one property in the `values` section or a tag in the `tags` section.
+> **Without adding a property, the code generator will not produce any output!**

 ### Creating an Entity

 In this section, we’ll walk through the complete process of creating a character entity in Unity using Rider IDE and the Atomic plugin.
 Step by step, we’ll set up an entity, generate its data through the Atomic configuration file, and implement a simple movement mechanic.

 By the end of this section, you’ll have a working character that moves in the specified direction — demonstrating how Atomic’s code generation and entity-based architecture streamline gameplay logic creation.